The Books that Influence My Writing Life

 “So we beat on, boats against the current, borne back ceaselessly into the past.”—Nick Carraway, The Great Gatsby

-I don’t know the first time I read Gatsby, I only know that I’ve never stopped reading it since.
+I don’t know the first time I read Gatsby, but I know that I’ve never stopped reading it since.

 Gatsby—a character so far removed from my own socioeconomic upbringing—resonated within me.
 With him, Fitzgerald painted a portrait of a man so driven to escape the external forces of class that he couldn’t see his own demise coming.